avivhaber/markov-textgen/README.md

 # markov-textgen
 Generates text from a source file using a markov chain model.

-To run, enter `javac Markov.java` then `java Markov file order n m`.
+To run, compile it with `javac Markov.java` then run it with `java Markov file order n m`.

 `file` is the file name of the source text.
 This file must be in the same folder as the code, and each sentence should be line separated.
 A text file of all of Trump's tweets has been included for playing around.